 Welcome to the East Travis Gateway Library District

-Senior Activity begins in April starting and scheduled for the 1st and 3rd Tuesday and Thursday of each month at 10:30 am
+Senior Activity begins in April starting and scheduled for every Tuesday and Thursday of each month at 10:30 am

 Join us for Karate on

 English Second Language

 Elroy/ Garfield Community Library is pleased to announce the launch of Overdrive, an online service that allows patrons to check out eBooks, eAudiobooks and a small collection of music and movies, including best-sellers, classics, selections for children and young adults, and much more.